Official Name: Republic of South Korea

 South Korea is a republic made up of nine provinces and seven metropolitan cities.
 The country's branches of Government are as follows:

-- Executive: Chief of State: President LEE Myung-back (since 02/2008); head of government: Prime Minister KIM Hwang-sik (since October2010); cabinet: State Council appointed by the president on the prime minister’s recommendation
+Executive: Chief of State: President MOON Jae-in (since 05/2017); Head of government: Prime Minister LEE Nak-yon (since June 2017); Cabinet: State Council appointed by the president on the prime minister’s recommendation

 South Korea has a mixed legal system combining European civil law, Anglo American Law and Chinese classical thought.